 - 1. Press the END key to open the playlist bank. - 2.
 Select the playlist to copy. - 3.
-Press CTRL+C to copy the playlist or CTRL+X to move it. - 4.
-Go to the empty playlist location on the same server where you want to copy the playlist. - 5.
-Press CTRL+V to paste the playlist.
+Press CTRL+C to copy the playlist. - 4.
+Go to the empty playlist location on the same server where you want to copy the playlist. - Press CTRL+V to paste the playlist.
 The EDL of the playlist is copied to the requested location.